DUCK: Distance-based Unlearning via Centroid Kinematics: Supplementary Material

 In this Section, we report the experimental details for the training and evaluation of DUCK and all the considered methods.

 \minisection{DUCK Hyperparameters and setting.} In Table \ref{tab:hyper_duck}, we present the hyperparameters employed in DUCK for all the considered scenarios.
 The upper section of the table pertains to the class-removal scenario (CR), while the lower section refers to the Homogeneous-Removal (HR) scenario.
-The Temperature parameter is utilized to scale probabilities in the computation of the cross-entropy loss (Eq. \ref{eq:loss_ret}).
+The Temperature parameter is utilized to scale probabilities in the computation of the cross-entropy loss (eq.
+4).

-Due to the dataset limited dimensions, experiments in the HR scenario were not conducted for the VGGFace2 dataset.
 For the multiple class removal experiment, which represents a challenging variant of the CR scenario, we maintained fixed hyperparameters while reducing the batch ratio to 1 when at least 50 classes are removed.

-\minisection{Baselines and competitors hyperparameters and settings.} In Table \ref{tab:base_hyper_CR} and Table \ref{tab:base_hyper_HR}, we outline the hyperparameters utilized in conducting experiments with the baselines (Original, Retrained, and FineTuning) and the considered competitor methods (Random Labels, Negative Gradient, Boundary Shrink, Boundary Expanding, and ERM-KTP).
+\minisection{Baselines and competitors hyperparameters and settings.} In Table \ref{tab:base_hyper_CR} and Table \ref{tab:base_hyper_HR}, we outline the hyperparameters utilized in conducting experiments with the baselines (Original, Retrained, and FineTuning) and the considered competitor methods (Random Labels, Negative Gradient, Boundary Shrink, Boundary Expanding, SCRUB, L1-Sparse, ERM-KTP, and SSD).

-As specified in Sec \ref{sec:experiments}, we solely executed the HR scenario for the methods capable of supporting this setting.
+As specified in the main paper, we solely executed the HR scenario for the methods capable of supporting this setting.
 Notably, for Random Labels and Negative Gradient, the number of epochs is denoted as $\star$.
 This signifies that, in these experiments, they were executed for an unspecified number of epochs, continuing until they met the same stopping criteria as DUCK ($A^{\star}_f=0.01$ for CR and $A^{\star}_f=A^{\text{Or}}_t$ for HR).
 The symbol $-$ indicates that the learning rate scheduler was not utilized.
+For SSD\cite{foster2023SSD} we used $\alpha=10$ and $\lambda=1$ as specified in the corresponding paper.

-\minisection{Code Execution Details.} In this section we report the experimental details for reproducing the experiments of Sec \ref{sec:experiments}.
+\minisection{Code Execution Details.} In this section we report the experimental details for reproducing the experiments of the paper.
 We first trained the Original models for the four considered datasets using the seed 42.